huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  The lone scientists does no longer exists.
                   Truly impactful science takes place accross traditional borders: across fields, sectors and countries.
 HUNT Cloud is tailored for such collaborations.
 We strongly support scientists who dream on a global scale and who are eager for international explorations.
                 </v-col>
               </v-row>
               <v-row dense>